 See Add and manage organizations.

-Before you import your users, you’ll want to set up the authentication method they can use when signing up or signing in.
+Before you import your users, we recommend you set up the authentication method they will use when signing up or signing in.
 The following options are available:

-- Social sign-on (SSO) - users can sign up and in using Google, Apple, etc.
+• Social sign-on - users can sign up and in using Google, Apple, etc.

 Once you have your user details, you’re ready to import them.